yashdave96/yashdave96.github.io/index.md

 Language(s): Python

-Description: Demonstration of the Bokeh Python viusalization library, while analyzing a tennis data set to visualize the dominance of the men's tennis big three: Roger Federer, Rafa Nadal, and Novak Djokovic!
+Description: Demonstration of the Bokeh Python viusalization library while analyzing a tennis data set to visualize the dominance of the men's tennis big three: Roger Federer, Rafa Nadal, and Novak Djokovic.

 [IMAGE?]